cespare/dotfiles/system_notes.md

 * Install xubuntu
 * In xfce appearance settings, set (this is with 4k monitors):
-  - Default font: Roboto 9
   - Enable anti-aliasing (no hinting)
   - Custom DPI of 128 (LT: 192)
+* Right click > Desktop settings > Icons > Uncheck all
 * LT: Power manager settings:
   - Enable "Handle display brightness keys"
   - When laptop lid is closed -> suspend
   - When sleep button is pressed -> suspend
 * In the window manager shortcuts, set "switch windows for the same application" to alt+`.
-* Go into xfce keyboard shorcuts and delete most of them.
-Keep:
+* Go into xfce keyboard shorcuts and change the shortcut for xfce4-appfinder to super-space.
-  - xfce4-appfinder (bind to super-space)
-  - screenshooter shortcuts
-  - xflock
-  - xkill
 * In xfce keyboard settings: change key repeat and delay:
   - delay: 250
   - speed: 40
 * In window manager tweaks, change the key for moving windows from alt to super.
-* (Not LT:) In xfce mouse & touchpad settings, set pointer speed to:
-  - acceleration: 1.0
-  - sensitivity: 4 px
-  (For 1600 DPI hardware setting)
 * LT: Set up touchpad following the section at the bottom.
 * Set cursor size settings.
   - In mouse & touchpad settings > Theme
     * Set theme to DMZ-White
     * Set size to 48px (laptop) or 32px (desktop)
+  - (FIXME: does this still happen?)
-  - There's also an issue where lightdm has the wrong cursor size and sometimes it can remain set on the root window once logged in.
+    There's also an issue where lightdm has the wrong cursor size and sometimes it can remain set on the root window once logged in.
 Fix this by editing `/etc/gtk-3.0/settings.ini` and adding two lines matching the options set in
     xfce: